RTEMS/rtems-docs/eng/req-eng.rst

 Requirements
 ------------

-.. topic:: Doorstop

-    All requirement specification items shall have the following extended
+All requirement specification items shall have the following attribute:
-    attribute:

 rationale:
     The rationale or justification of the specification item.
-The value is **not** included in the fingerprint.

 Build Configuration
 -------------------